LINGUAE CELTICAE

 Volume 12: An t-Eilean Sgitheanach: Port Rìgh, An Srath & Slèite (Isle of Skye: Portree, Strath & Sleat)

 The Isle of Skye has been a Gaelic-speaking stronghold for centuries.
 After World War II decline set in especially in the main townships of Portree, Broadford and Kyleakin.
 However, in recent years a remarkable renaissance has taken place with a considerable success in Gaelic-medium education and of course the establishment and growth of the Gaelic further education college at Sabhal Mòr Ostaig on the Sleat peninsula.
 Foundations have now been laid for a successful regeneration of Gaelic in the south-eastern parts of the Isle of Skye.
-However, there is still much room for improvement especially in the pre-school sector and in a few locations like Raasay where Gaelic has shown a dramatic decline recently.
+However, there is still much room for improvement especially in the pre-school sector and in a few locations like the island of Raasay, where Gaelic has suffered a dramatic decline recently.

-The second edition of this report can be downloaded here (505 KB) in pdf format.
+The third edition of this report can be downloaded here (1.423 KB) in pdf format.

 Ealaghol (Elgol) with the An Cuiltheann (Cuillins) mountains in the background